PartSAM: A Scalable Promptable Part Segmentation Model Trained on Native 3D Data: Experiment

 Results in Table~\ref{tab:comp2} demonstrate that PartSAM consistently surpasses all competing methods, achieving over 20\% IoU improvement over the second-best approach across both datasets.

 Qualitative comparisons in Figure~\ref{fig:comp2} further reveal that PartSAM produces robust part segmentations for diverse 3D shapes.
-By contrast, SAMesh often generates over-segmented outputs, as its direct projection and merging of 2D SAM masks into 3D space fails to capture underlying geometric structures.
+SAMesh also exhibits clear boundaries but often generates over-segmented outputs, as its direct projection and merging of 2D SAM masks into 3D space fails to capture underlying geometric structures.
 SAMPart3D and PartField, which rely on feature clustering, encounter difficulties on complex and detailed structures.
 Their clustering process frequently yields fragmented or semantically meaningless parts, for example, incorrectly partitioning the body of a grenade into several disjoint segments.

 We also conduct a comparison with PartField in the context of hierarchical multi-scale segmentation on AI-generated meshes (Figure~\ref{fig:comp3}).
 PartSAM delivers finer-grained results with sharper boundaries, highlighting its capability to produce high-quality segmentation across scales.

+In Figure~\ref{fig:compIn}, we further compare PartSAM with baselines on diverse AI-generated meshes with interior or occluded parts.
+SAMesh benefits from inheriting 2D SAM’s billion-scale mask priors, enabling it to capture extremely fine surface details and produce sharp boundaries (e.g., the car exterior).
+However, this 2D-driven granularity may also over-fragment large but semantically coherent regions (handbag), and, more importantly, it struggles when parts are occluded in most rendered views—for example, SAMesh cannot reliably recover the objects inside the handbag, the seats and steering wheel inside the car, or the structures hidden beneath the robot’s cloak.
+In contrast, PartSAM operates directly on native 3D geometry and learns multiscale, semantically meaningful decompositions, producing coherent part groupings for both visible and partially hidden structures.

-These results highlight the superiority of PartSAM over existing methods: By replacing heuristic clustering with an automatic promptable framework and leveraging large-scale 3D training, it establishes a more controllable and generalizable model with 3D-aware part understanding.
+Overall, these results highlight the superiority of PartSAM over existing methods: By replacing heuristic clustering with an automatic promptable framework and leveraging large-scale 3D training, it establishes a more controllable and generalizable model with 3D-aware part understanding.